bankosong/motionbrowserplus/README.md

 "a fully working PHP Front End for motion with modding compatiblity in mind "

-motiionbrowser plus based on motionbrowser by Carlos Ladeira ( caladeira@gmail.com )
+motionbrowser plus based on motionbrowser by Carlos Ladeira ( caladeira@gmail.com )

 THIS IS WORK IN PROGRESS